thomasfn/EcoCompaniesMod/README.md

 2. Copy the `EcoCompaniesMod.dll` file to `Mods` folder of the dedicated server.
 3. Restart the server.

+## Compatibility

+There is no direct dependency or special support for the following mods but their features should be compatible:
+- [EcoCivicsImportExportMod](https://github.com/thomasfn/EcoCivicsImportExportMod) - importing/exporting laws using game values added by this mod
+- [EcoSmartTaxMod](https://github.com/thomasfn/EcoSmartTaxMod) - using Smart Tax/Pay/Rebate actions on the company legal person
+  - accessing the company's tax card is a bit awkward but doable via `/tax othercard <company name> Legal Person`

 ## Usage

 Companies are created and managed through a set of chat commands.
 All related commands are sub-commands of `/company`.